Perhaps you saw the recent news: NJ Family Visiting Baltimore Haunted By Random Teen Attack At Inner Harbor

 Equal opportunity is a demand on the haves.
 Abiding by laws is a demand on the have-nots.

-The social contract demands and promises should be known to both haves and have-nots – through school, in common conversation, and used in political debate.
+The social contract demands and promises should be known to both haves and have-nots—through school, understood in common conversation, and used in political debate.
 When the social contract is met by both sides, then more of the have-nots will become haves.

 Further reading.
 Consider the political struggle between the haves and have-nots in Class Warfare and Status Quo.